alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

     * Potentially add more traits/inheritance perks than originally thought of
       * One thing that comes to mind is a "Winter" perk/prefix by hybriding with winter forage
       * Extra perks; think Tinkers' Construct
+        * Glowing: faintly glows in the dark while growing; crop brightly glows when ready to harvest
+        * Palatable/Cultured/Elite: produces silver/gold/iridium quality artisan good instead of normal quality
+        * Premier/Superior/Perfect: harvested crop is at minimum silver/gold/iridium quality
+        * Tasty: harvested crop provides extra health/energy
+        * Unquenched: grows faster on rainy days
+        * Sheer: can be harvested with scythe
+        * June Drop: "harvests itself" when ready, leaving crop(s) on the floor (ensure this still counts for harvest quests)
+        * Friendly: harvested crop has higher value when sold in-person rather than shipping, and provides extra friendship bonus when gifting
       * Other special, unique behavior...
   * 3) Create the first hybrid crop
     * Crop details like price, growth, etc.